gameboardgames/esdt-bulksend-by-csv/README.md

 Version 1.0 released to Elrond community Feb 16th 2022 by steak4all, feel free to use in any way useful.
 GNU bash 5.0.17(1) used (default of ubuntu 20.04)

-Have many Elrond Digital Standard Tokens to send, but have no way to send to many wallets easily?
-This script will read a CSV file (listing the senders and the amount of tokens they will get) and then send the corresponding amounts to the users.
+Have many Elrond Standard Digital Tokens to send, but have no way to send them to 100s of wallets easily?

+This in-steakhouse made script will read a CSV file (listing the senders and the amount of tokens they will get) and then send the corresponding amounts to the users.

+It can be easily updated to your own token of choice!
+So get some spices ready.

 How to use this script?